-People had staff support to access activities and holidays.
+People had staff support to access day centres, other activities and holidays.
 This was flexible and provided in response to people's choices.
 People's communication needs were known by staff.
 Staff had received training in how to support people with different communication needs.

 People were supported by a service that was well managed.
 Records were accessible and up to date.
 The service was audited, and action taken to address any areas identified that needed improving.
-A relative was complimentary of the registered providers and manager and described them as; "Very welcoming, keep me informed and encourage us to be involved in our son's care."
 Staff were committed to providing good outcomes for people.